What is Gymshark's unique competitive advantage?

 Gymshark didn't just run influencer campaigns; they built a long-term ambassador ecosystem.
 They signed athletes and fitness creators to ongoing partnerships, gave them input on product, featured them in campaigns, and let them be the face of the brand.
 Micro-influencers and macro-influencers alike were treated as partners, not one-off vendors.
 That meant consistent messaging, authentic endorsements, and content that felt native to fitness culture rather than "advertising."

 How to implement: In your niche, find creators whose audience overlaps with your ideal customer.
 Start with micro-influencers (smaller reach, higher engagement, lower cost) and offer product, affiliate terms, or long-term ambassadorship.
 Measure the impact on customer acquisition cost and LTV—community and influencer spend often pay back through repeat purchases.
-Use our LTV Calculator to model how much you can spend to acquire a customer and still stay profitable, and our Influencer Marketing ROI Calculator to evaluate individual partnerships.
+Use our LTV Calculator to model Gymshark-style lifetime value—how much you can spend to acquire a customer and still stay profitable—and our ROAS Calculator (influencer and paid social ROI) to evaluate individual partnerships.

 Community-first, not just social presence